(c) 2001 - 2020 by Rene Ewald under GNU GPL.

 Linux, Windows, ...

-DateLook requires a JAVA runtime environment 1.5.0 or later.
+DateLook requires a JAVA runtime environment 8 or 11.
 The JAVA runtime environment (JRE) is available for many operating systems like Linux (c), Solaris (c) or Windows (c).
-For free download have a look at java.sun.com.
-To install the JAVA runtime environment please follow SUN's installation instructions.
-But remark that on most PCs the JAVA runtime environment is already installed because it is needed as web-browser plugin.

-All OS: To uninstall DateLook delete the hidden directory .datelook in the user's default directory and delete the folder DateLook.app (Mac OS X) or the executable datelook23.jar (all other OS).
+All OS: To uninstall DateLook delete the hidden directory .datelook in the user's default directory or the executable datelook231.jar (all other OS).
 But attention deleting .datelook deletes the database too.
 DateLook didn't make any entry in the Windows-Registry or /etc.

 The latest release is available here: